keebio/Keebio-Parts.pretty/README.md

 License
 -------
-These case files are released under the MIT License.
+These files are released under the MIT License.